Star Trek: Beyond the Final Frontier

 Dawn at Big Ear, Ohio State University, http://bigear.org

-At a quarter past ten in the evening on the 15th of August 1977
+At a quarter past ten in the evening on August 15, 1977

 a once-in-a-lifetime event took place in Delaware:

-a very strong signal arrived at the “Big Ear” radio telescope.
+A very strong signal arrived at the “Big Ear” radio telescope.
 It had all the characteristics of having come from an extraterrestrial intelligent source.

 The OSU Big Ear radio observatory was aligned in North/South direction.
 The parabolic reflector is in the South.

-No-one was at the telescope at the time.
+No one was at the telescope at the time.
 The receiver and telescope computer were doing their jobs all by themselves.
-Therefore the signal was actually first detected by a machine, a twelve year old computer.
+Therefore, the signal was actually first detected by a machine, a twelve-year-old computer.

 BITS OF INFORMATION

-The IBM 1130 had first been built in 1965. it looked and felt like an old battleship.
+The IBM 1130 had first been built in 1965.
+It looked and felt like an old battleship.
 It had only 1 megabyte of memory.
-For that reason the only record of the radio signal is a 6 digit printout on endless paper.
+For that reason, the only record of the radio signal is a 6-digit printout on endless paper.
 There’s no audio recording of the signal.
-Today we would have a complete audio recording of it, measuring mega- if not gigabytes.
+Today we would have a complete audio recording of it, measuring megabytes, if not gigabytes.
 But in those days, just six characters on paper had to suffice as a record.

-After a few days the stack of computer printouts was bundled by Big Ear technician Gene Mikesell and brought to Jerry Ehman’s home.
+After a few days, the stack of computer printouts from the Selectric printer was bundled by Big Ear technician Gene Mikesell and brought to Jerry Ehman’s home.

 THE ANALYSIS

-Jerry Ehman was a SETI volunteer with the Ohio State University.
-Together with Bob Dixon he had written the software for the Big Ear computer in FORTRAN and assembler.
+Jerry Ehman was a SETI volunteer with Ohio State University.
+Together with Bob Dixon, he had written the software for the Big Ear computer in FORTRAN and assembler.

-Around the 19th of August Jerry began analyzing the printouts from the radio telescope at his home, looking for unusual radio signatures.
+Around the 19th of August, Jerry began analyzing the printouts from the radio telescope at his home, looking for unusual radio signatures.

-A few pages into the pile of paper he saw a peculiar sequence of numbers and characters.
+A few pages into the pile of paper, he saw a peculiar sequence of numbers and characters.

 He was astonished.
-After highlighting in red pen the six characters “6EQUJ5” Jerry wrote the notation “Wow!” in the left margin of the computer printout opposite them.
+After highlighting in red pen the six characters “6EQUJ5,” Jerry wrote the notation “Wow!” in the left margin of the computer printout opposite them.

 The Wow! signal printout